scalabel/scalabel/doc/src/label.rst

     python3 -m scalabel.label.to_coco ...

-To allow for more information store in the coco-format json files, we add a new property names "videos" to the coco format.
-It is a list like "videos" and "annotations", and each item is a have two properties: "id" and "name".
+To stor for more information in the coco-format json files, we add new property names "videos" to the coco format.
+It is a list like "videos" and "annotations", and each item has two properties: "id" and "name".

 from_coco
 -----------------